What Is the New Los Angeles District Attorney's DA's Background? What Are Some Of The Big Changes That Have Come To LA?

 Abolishing the Three-Strikes Law in Los Angeles

-It has basically changed their policies on a number of different things, including effectively abolishing the three-strikes law in Los Angeles.
+It has changed its policies on several issues, including effectively abolishing the three-strikes law in Los Angeles.
 However, the three-strikes law still applies to the rest of California.

-If there are any cases pending right now, which I personally have many, he's ordered them to ask the judges to strike the strikes.
+If any cases are pending right now, which I personally have many, he's ordered them to ask the judges to strike the strikes.

-A lot of the judges in Los Angeles are refusing to do so.
-However, they can file an amended complaint, which could be effective in getting rid of those strikes.
+Many of the judges in Los Angeles are refusing to do so.
+However, they can file an amended complaint, which could effectively end those strikes.

 Strike All Special Allegations